Justin Verlander: 2011: Second no-hitter, award-winning season

 On April 22, 2011, Verlander recorded his 1,000th career strikeout in a 9–3 win over the White Sox, becoming the 15th Tiger to do so.
 On May 7, he recorded his second career no-hitter against the Toronto Blue Jays, throwing four strikeouts, walking one batter, and throwing at a maximum speed of 101 mi/h on the radar gun.
 He carried a perfect game into the eighth inning before allowing a walk to J. P. Arencibia, who was the only Blue Jays batter to reach base in the game.
-Arencibia was erased on a double play, so Verlander faced the minimum 27 batters for the game.
+Arencibia was erased on a double play, so Verlander faced a minimum of 27 batters for the game.
 He became the second Tigers pitcher since Virgil Trucks, and the 30th pitcher in the history of baseball, to throw multiple no-hitters.
 On his next start, against the Kansas City Royals on May 13 Verlander took a no-hitter into the sixth inning before surrendering a triple.
 Altogether, he pitched 15 2/3 consecutive no-hit innings which were spread over three starts.

 On June 14, Verlander took a no-hitter into the eighth inning.
 He pitched 7 1/3 innings until he gave up a base hit to Cleveland's Orlando Cabrera.
-Verlander ended up with a complete game shutout allowing two hits.
+Verlander ended up with a complete-game shutout, allowing two hits.
 In his next start on June 19, he threw another complete game allowing only a solo home run to Ty Wigginton.
 On June 25, he recorded a career-high 14 strikeouts against Arizona.
 Verlander was selected to his fourth AL All-Star team but he was unable to participate in the game due to the scheduling of his starts.

 On July 31, Verlander took a no-hitter into the eighth inning against the Los Angeles Angels before surrendering a single to Maicer Izturis.
 He walked two and struck out nine.
 On August 11, Verlander won his 100th major league game against the Cleveland Indians.
 A victory on August 27 made Verlander the first Tiger since Bill Gullickson in 1991 to win 20 games, and the first Major League pitcher since Curt Schilling in 2002 to reach 20 wins before the end of August.